 Charged with DUI in New Jersey?
 Hiring an experienced DWI attorney can dramatically improve the prospects in your case.
-At Levow DWI Law, our award-winning lawyers have watched far too many defendants accept the consequences of their arrest without first pursuing their full slate of legal options.
+At Levow DWI Law, P.C., our award-winning lawyers have watched far too many defendants accept the consequences of their arrest without first pursuing their full slate of legal options.
 These cases can be won.
 We can help.

 Our monthly Celebrity DUI Roundup highlights the latest DWI/DUI arrests, along with developments in recent proecutions, showing how even the rich and famous can face stiff consequences if they choose not to work with an experienced attorney.

 UFC Hall of Famer Stephan Bonner has been charged with third-degree felony DUI in Nevada.
 According to police, eye witnesses spotted the decorated fighter driving erratically and reportedly going 90 mph on a stretch of I-15, about 10 miles from the Vegas Strip.

 When Highway Patrol responded to calls, troopers found Bonner’s red Cadillac CTS surrounded by concerned citizens.
 Bonner, police say, was passed out in the front seat of his car.
 He woke up when cops attempted to cuff him.
 A group of citizens helped to restrain the 41-year-old UFC champion, who smelled of alcohol, police officials claim.

 Bonner was subsequently transported to a local police station, where he was booked for third-degree felony DUI, unsafe movement of a motor vehicle, and resisting arrest.
 He was initially held on a bond of $22,000, and is scheduled to appear in court on November 26.